 Health promotion support

-Vic Kids Eat Well is supported by the Victorian Government and is delivered by Cancer Council Victoria’s Achievement Program, in partnership with Nutrition Australia’s Healthy Eating Advisory Service.
+Vic Kids Eat Well is supported by the Victorian Government and is delivered by Cancer Council Victoria’s Achievement Program, in partnership with National Nutrition Foundation’s Healthy Eating Advisory Service.

 A feature of Vic Kids Eat Well is the one-on-one support organisations access from a health promotion professional.